Should Christians judge? Yes!

 It is ridiculous beyond belief that today's widely cried catch-phrase is 'don't judge me!'
 Oh, please!
 That statement has got to be the most judgmental statement ever made!

-People who believe they have the right to tell other people not to judge are total hypocrites; for telling people not to judge is an act of judgment!
+People who believe they have the right to tell other people not to judge are total hypocrites; simply because telling people not to judge is an act of judgment!

 Beyond that, saying things like ‘don’t judge me’ or ‘you should not judge anyone’, shows a total lack of understanding of the importance of judgment to everyday living.
 For judging is impossible for anyone to avoid.